Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/e/ESMF/README.md

     compile the older versions.

       * PIO required a more extensive configuration of netCDF then the default EasyBlock (from which our custom block was derived) can give.
+We decided to update the EasyBlock as it had no consequences for building the other 24.03 configurations.

       * Note that the OS should be Unicos rather than Linux to enable the automatic configuration of the compilers.
 The autodetect does this right, but be careful